jluiselli/artistoo/README.md

+# Creative barrier branch

+Hey!
+This is my branch to add image constraints from .bmp files to artistoo!
+This is currently a joke/side project for me, so not all of the code is annotated fully, I will get to these in a bit.
+See examples/node/GraphicRenderer.js and src/hamiltonian/ImageConstraint for my current implementations.

+ Oane Gros

 # Artistoo (Artificial Tissue Toolbox)

 Artistoo (formerly called CPMjs) is a JavaScript library for building Cellular Potts Model (CPM) simulations that can be shared and explored in the web browser, without requiring installed software.
 Full documentation is available on [artistoo.net](https://artistoo.net).